-Application Form: The application form can be accessed https://forms.gle/JqF993jT4Xy9dXSUA.
+Application Form: The application form can be accessed here or by copy and pasting the form URL to your web browser - https://forms.gle/JqF993jT4Xy9dXSUA.
 A hard copy that can be mailed is available at BeSeenBeHeard.AZ.gov.
 The application form will consist of the following parts:

 - Part 1 Applicant Contact Information

 - Part 2 Parent Contact Information

 - Part 3 Short Essays

-- Personal Statement
+- o Personal Statement

 - Leadership Statement

 - Project Planning

 - Part 4 Resume

 - Part 5 Letter of Recommendation

 - Please include one letter of recommendation with the application.
 The letter can be from a teacher, faculty member, community leader, or youth group leader.
 Please note that the letter of recommendation must be typed and on official letterhead if possible.
 You may upload up to two letters, but only one is required.

 - If Recommenders prefer to submit their letter separately, they can do so by emailing their letter to Vianney Careaga at vcareaga@az.gov.
 We ask for recommenders to list the applicant's name in the email.

 - Part 6 OReO (Orientation, Retreat, and Onboarding) Attendance

 - Part 7 Signature Page